 What You Can Do

-- You may call University Psychological Services for a consultation about the student.
+- You may call Counseling and Psychological Services for a consultation about the student.
 The staff will be glad to talk with you about any worries or concerns you may have.

 - Create an Early Alert report through Flashline.

 - You can discuss your concerns with the student and listen to the response.
 Talking about a problem or labeling a crisis does not make it worse.
 It is the first step toward resolving it.

 - If the student discloses an incident of sexual assault, relationship violence or stalking, you can connect the student with the Center for Sexual and Relationship Violence Support Services (SRVSS)

 - The Students Ombuds an assist you and the student to navigate academic policies, issues and concerns.